Myenteric plexus: Clinical significance

 bowel from the point of neuronal arrest to the anus is continuously aganglionic.
 It is a rare disorder (1:5000), with prevalence among males being four times that of females.

 Achalasia is a motor disorder of the esophagus characterized by decrease in ganglion cell density in the myenteric plexus.
 The cause of the lesion is unknown.

-Myenteric plexi destruction has been found to be secondary to Chagas disease (T. cruzi infection sequelae).
-Destruction occurs in the esophagus, intestines, and ureters.
-This denervation can lead to secondary achalasia (lower esophageal sphincter won't open; loss of inhibitory neurons), megacolon, and megaureter, respectively.

 Role in CNS disorders

 Because the ENS is known as the "brain of the gut", due to its similarities with the CNS, researchers have been using colonic biopsies of Parkinson's patients to help better understand and manage Parkinson's disease.
 PD patients are known to experience severe constipation due to GI tract dysfunction years before the onset of motor movement complications, which characterises Parkinson's disease.

 History

 Leopold Auerbach, a neuropathologist, was one of the first to further research the nervous system using histological staining methods.